rhysd/Shiba/docs/shortcuts.md

 You can customize all key assigns.
 Please see [customization document](customization.md).

+Note: When a search box is opened with `Search` action, all shortcuts are disabled temporarily to input a text into it.
+In search box, `escape` and `ctrl+g` shortcuts are available to close it.

 -----------------
 [installation](installation.md) | [usage](usage.md) | [customization](customization.md) | [shortcuts](shortcuts.md) | [tips](tips.md)